zqily/FNote-v1/README.md

 This is the simplest method.
 The application is pre-packaged with all dependencies, including VLC.

-1. Go to the [**Releases**](https://github.com/your-username/your-repository/releases) page of this repository.
+1. Go to the [**Releases**](https://github.com/zqily/FNote-v1/releases/) page of this repository.
-2. Download the latest `FNote-vX.X.X.zip` file.
+2. Download the `FNote.exe` file.
-3. Extract the contents of the zip file to a folder on your computer (e.g., `C:\Program Files\FNote`).
-4. Run `FNote.exe` to start the application.
+3. Run `FNote.exe` to start the application.
 You can create a shortcut to this file on your desktop for easy access.

 That's it!
 No further installation is required.